Velocet/iown-homecontrol/docs/COMMANDS.md

 Also called OEM ID.
 Each Manufacturer has their own ID:

-- 0x00 = All / Public / Generic
+- 0x00 = No Type = All nodes except controller
 - 0x01 = Velux
 - 0x02 = Somfy
 - 0x03 = Honeywell